tobdu/audio/README.md

 #### Dropout
 Dropout is always a safe way to add randomness, making the model more robust and less flexible.
 The good thing about it is that it doesn't fake any input data and can therefor not make any wrong assumption about it.
-The downside is that dropout cannot really help you with small data.
+Dropout cannot really help you with small data.

 #### Tuning